The Road Does Not End: Background

 Olubunmi has written several plays, short fictions and essays.
 His short story collection, Smithereens of Death won the 2015 ANA Prize for Short Stories.
 In 2020, his children's book, I'll Call My Brother for You won the ANA Prize for Children's Literature.
 His play, When Big Masquerades Dance Naked was longlisted for the Nigeria Prize for Literature in 2023 and won the ANA Prize for Drama.

 It took Olubunmi two weeks to write the novel.
 He cites Mark Twain's The Adventures of Huckleberry Finn and The Adventures of Tom Sawyer as inspiration.

 Reception

 The advisory board of the Nigeria Prize for Literature praised the novel, writing that "it tells the compelling story of street life in Lagos, focusing on children who must fend for themselves" and lauds the author's narrative as highlighting the characters daily struggles and resilience, "bringing attention to the societal issues faced by vulnerable youths in Nigeria".

-The novel won the Nigeria Prize for Literature after been shortlisted with Uchechukwu Peter Umezurike's Wish Maker and Ndidi Chiazor-Enenmo's A Father's Pride.
+The novel won the Nigeria Prize for Literature after being shortlisted with Uchechukwu Peter Umezurike's Wish Maker and Ndidi Chiazor-Enenmo's A Father's Pride.